Why hello there my lovely!

 Books were the beginning of the end of my brains boredom.

 In reading I found freedom.
 The first book to speak to me (not literally – I’m not that kind of eccentric) was one my dear father had to crawl under the dining room table to present me with – a book on cloud types.
 It must have been quite a scene to see this respected business leader and champion athlete crunching his 6″ frame under a dining room chair to read a tiny book to his tiny daughter, but that’s one of the myriad ways my father is so great.
-I promptly fell in love with cumulonimbus clouds and that was the beginning of my life as a rock star.
-Ok supernerd, whatever.
+I promptly fell in love with cumulonimbus clouds and that was the beginning of my life as a supernerd.

 I devoured books by the box load, refused to see classmates or have friends visit (it interfered with my precious reading time and SERIOUSLY?
 I’d just spent all day with these people!), tried to avoid my own birthday parties.
 You know, standard stuff.

-Further exacerbating my super awkward un-socialness, at twelve I was moved up a grade in school and took classes with 15-18yr olds, becoming teachers aide marking English work and homework.
+Further exacerbating my super awkward un-socialness, at twelve I was accelerated in school and took classes two years up with 15-18yr olds, becoming teachers aide marking English work and homework.
 This didn’t help my social awkwardness much but I did have truly genuine and warm hearted classmates and experiences there, and found a best friend who also loved reading.

 Moving away from that cosy school started my rebellious streak.
 By fourteen I was dating aspiring hackers (yes, some of the clique later went into cyber security) and online enough to be using Raven as my name, so when I moved to Australia at 15 years old it stuck and has stayed ever since.
 The Curious Raven was born, and media Raven as we know her, I guess.